Marcy Curran created this zodiacal light video for you. We hope you enjoy it!

-Zodiacal light is false dawn (or dusk)
+Zodiacal light is the false dawn (or dusk)

 The light looks like a hazy pyramid.
-It appears in the sky just before true dawn lights the sky (or true darkness falls).
+Remember … it appears in the sky just before true dawn lights the sky (or true darkness falls).
 It’s comparable in brightness to the Milky Way, but even milkier in appearance.
 Unlike true dawn or dusk, there’s no rosy color to the zodiacal light.
 The reddish skies at dawn and dusk are caused by Earth’s atmosphere.
 But the zodiacal light originates far outside our atmosphere.

 The darker your sky, the better your chances of seeing the zodiacal light.
 Your best bet is to pick a night when the moon is out of the sky, although it’s possible, and very lovely, to see a slim crescent moon in the midst of this strange milky pyramid of light.
-Early October 2022 is a good time to see the zodiacal light in the morning, because the moon is out of the morning sky.

 Most visible around the equinoxes